Baltimore judge: Charges against police in Gray case can go forward

 Gray suffered a severe spinal injury and died a week later.

-Charges against the officers range from second-degree murder for the driver to manslaughter, second-degree assault and misconduct.
+Charges against the officers range from second-degree murder for the driver, Officer Caesar Goodson, to manslaughter, second-degree assault and misconduct.

+Williams ordered separate trials for the defendants.
+He rejected a motion that Goodson; Officer Edward Nero, who had helped arrest Gray; and Sergeant Alicia White, who was an on-duty supervisor, should be tried together and the other three separately.

+Trial had been scheduled for Oct.
+13. It was not immediately clear what the trial schedule would be.

 Prosecutors contend Gray was arrested illegally since he was put in handcuffs before officers found a banned switchblade knife in his pocket.